 In response, JNCC, commissioned by the Department for Environment, Food and Rural Affairs (Defra), developed a new globally applicable indicator of Protected and Conserved Area (PCA) management effectiveness, known as the Management Effectiveness of Protected and Conserved Areas (MEPCA) indicator.
 The MEPCA indicator is designed with a strong focus on achievement of conservation objectives and outcomes, to be applicable at the national and global level, for terrestrial, coastal and marine areas.

-The MEPCA indicator has been developed based on the existing qualitative OSPAR management status four question approach.
+The MEPCA indicator was based on the existing qualitative OSPAR management status four question approach (used in the biennial status assessments of the OSPAR MPA network).
 It is a framework indicator capable of absorbing existing PA/OECM effectiveness data where they exist or has the ability to make a new assessment, for a streamlined assessment approach.
 Importantly, the indicator draws focus to the delivery of conservation outcomes, as a proxy for understanding management effectiveness.
 With the above elements in mind, the indicator is considered relatively simple, easy to understand, and flexible, so that it is globally applicable.

 The MEPCA Indicator

-The indicator is supported by a detailed set of definitions to allow consistent and accurate metric responses (see resources).
-The indicator itself is housed within a spreadsheet to allow quick calculations of the overall indicator score.
+The indicator is supported by a detailed set of definitions to allow consistent and accurate metric responses and is housed within a spreadsheet to allow quick calculations of the overall indicator score (available via JNCC's Resource Hub).

 Review of existing approaches: 2021 to 2022

-A review of existing approaches to assessing Protected Area management effectiveness and translation of the OSPAR Management Status Approach was undertaken in 2021 and 2022.
+A review of existing approaches to assessing protected area management effectiveness (PAME) and translation of the OSPAR Management Status Approach was undertaken in 2021 and 2022.

-The early development stages (version 1 to version 3) were focused on adapting the OSPAR approach for assessing PCA management effectiveness to focus on the extent to which ecological conservation outcomes of a PCA are met, rather than assessing broader social and cultural objectives.
+The early development stages were focused on adapting the OSPAR approach for assessing PCA management effectiveness to focus on the extent to which ecological conservation outcomes of a PCA are met, rather than assessing broader social and cultural objectives.

-A case study of national wildlife areas in Canada was undertaken to explore the difference in scoring between an adapted version of the MEPCA indicator (version 4) and the Canada-METT (management effectiveness tracking tool.
+A case study of national wildlife areas in Canada was undertaken to explore the difference in scoring between an adapted version of the MEPCA indicator and the Canada-METT (management effectiveness tracking tool).

 Trialling the approach: 2022 to 2023

 It is critical that the MEPCA indicator is adaptable to existing practices and approaches in a broad range of global contexts and therein does not increase the reporting burden on countries.
-As such, part of our work (versions 4 to 7 of the indicator) to date has been trialling the approach with real world examples.
+As such, part of our work to date has been trialing the approach with real world examples.

 The trialling across countries (see Figure 1), exploring varied PCA and governance types, provided the opportunity to test the indicator and its applicability in a global context.
 The results of the workshop and case studies identified areas of improvement, which were used to update and develop the MEPCA indicator to improve usability and ensure global applicability.